Download the full PDF for Delaware

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in Delaware rose to 59.1 percent in September from 59 percent in the prior month.
+The labor force participation rate in Delaware fell to 58.9 percent in April from 59.1 percent in the prior month.